-Lucia Tahan is an architecture practice based in Madrid that deploys human experience design in spatial, digital and design objects.
-It has produced work across a wide range of scales, from mobile apps to housing buildings to urban tactics, while developing architecture projects and exhibitions as speculative political tools.
+Lucia Tahan is an architecture practice based in Berlin that deploys human experience design in spatial and digital systems.
+It has produced work across a wide range of scales, from software to construction to critical writing, while developing architecture projects and exhibitions as speculative political tools.

-Underlying my work is a desire to blend methodologies from digital and cultural disciplines with architecture systems, as much as a fascination for informality, domesticity and political form.
-My aspiration is to expand the practice of architecture from a space-based discipline to a broader exercise in human experience design and research.
+Underlying my work is a desire to blend methodologies from digital disciplines with architecture systems, as well as a fascination for domesticity and political form.
+My aspiration is to expand the practice of architecture from a space-based discipline to a broader exercise in experience design and research.

 To collaborate in projects or exchange ideas feel free to say firstname.lastname@example.org